MikeSanDev/tracksage_dj_music_tool/README.md

-# 🎵 SAGE 2.5 Music Agent
+# 🎵 TrackSAGE — DJ Music Tool

-SAGE 2.5 is a local-first **music file management agent** that helps you:
+**TrackSAGE** is a local-first **AI-powered music organization tool for DJs** that helps keep your library clean, consistent, and performance-ready.
+TrackSage can help you:

 - ✅ **Detect and remove duplicate MP3s** (using file hashing + smart filename heuristics)
 - ✅ **Rename MP3s** based on their ID3 tags (`Artist - Title`)